vanessapolliard/renewable-energy-generation/README.md

-# What impact does private investment have in global renewable energy generation and capacity?
+# Impact of Private Investments in Global Generation and Capacity of Renewable Energy
 In the US, approximately 29% of global warming emissions are created by energy sources, mostly from fossil fuels.
 Most renewable energy sources generate little to no global warming emissions, even when considering a full lifecycle assessment.
 The International Energy Agency estimates that energy demand will increase by 70% by 2040 if current trends continue.
 Renewable energy needs to be a global priority.

 ## Data Sources